Old Town Walking Tour (Self Guided), Frankfurt

 Good to either take an audio guide or make sure to grab a pamphlet at the entrance in the relevant language.

 The Kleinmarkthalle is a market hall in the Old Town of Frankfurt.
-On working days, 63 retailers in 156 market stalls on an area of around 1,500 square meters offer fresh food, flowers and seeds here.
-Nowadays, in addition to regional specialties, like the green sauce, imported foods are also sold at this market.
+On working days, 63 retailers in 156 market stalls in an area of around 1,500 square meters offer fresh food, flowers, and seeds here.
+Nowadays, in addition to regional specialties, like green sauce, imported foods are also sold in this market.
 Some dealers operate snack stands inside the hall as well.
-This makes the Kleinmarkthalle a retail center of importance for the entire Rhine-Main region.
+This makes Kleinmarkthalle a retail center of importance for the entire Rhine-Main region.

 What to buy here: Frankfurter in a can.